bradcar/bno08x_i2c_spi_MicroPython/README.md

 1. must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
 2. must have solder blob ONLY on SP1, must NOT have Wake pin connect to a pin.

-## UART-RVC - NOT SUPPORTED (RVC, Robot Vacuum Cleaners)

-The BNO08X has a simplified UART interface for use on unmanned ground roving robot and robot vacuum cleaners (RVC).
-This is a very different protocol and not supported in my driver.
-Take a look at: https://github.com/rdagger/micropython-bno08x-rvc

 ## Report Maximum Frequencioes